-All the products show a positive trend between 1993-2019 (in parenthesis in Table 1).
-The trend in the mean of all products is calculated as 0.0056 psu/year.
-This trend is consistent with the estimates between 1950-2002 of Skliris et al., (2018) from EN4 and MEDATLAS data sets which shows a trend of 0.0096 ± 0.0077 and 0.0088 ± 0.0092 respectively, in the first 150 m while 0.0067 ± 0.0040 and 0.0067 ± 0.0036 between 150-600 m.
-The differences in trend in different products that we used are mainly due to the discrepancies at the beginning of the timeseries.
-The weak consistency among the reanalyses visible during the first decade is likely due to the lack of observations not sufficient to constrain the different models which use different physics and initialization (e.g., Masina and Storto, 2017).
-The reduction of the spread among the products evolves in parallel to the increase of the observational coverage after the advent of the ARGO network.
-The observational products will be impacted from the scarcity of the observations in the '90s, since they rely on statistical methods.
+from the EN4 and MEDATLAS datasets, which show a trend of $0.0096 \pm 0.0077$ and $0.0088 \pm 0.0092$ , respectively, in the first 150 m while showing a trend of $0.0067 \pm 0.0040$ and $0.0067 \pm 0.0036$ between 150-600 m.
+The differences in trend in different products that we used are mainly due to the discrepancies at the beginning of the time series.
+The weak consistency among the reanalyses visible during the first decade is likely due to the lack of observations not sufficient to constrain the different models, which use different physics and initialisation (e.g. Masina and Storto, 2017).
+The reduction of the spread among the products evolves in parallel to the increase of the observational coverage after the advent of the Argo network.
+The observational products will be impacted from the scarcity of the observations in the 1990s, since they rely on statistical methods.
 The trend calculated for each grid point from the MEDREA24, which is the analysed product covering the longest period, is presented in Fig. 2d.
 The dominant signal in the entire basin is positive with a larger amplitude in the Balearic Sea, Ionian Sea, Adriatic Sea, Western Levantine and with a less evident signal in the Gulf of Lions, Northern Aegean Sea and Eastern Levantine Basin.
 A small negative trend zone appears in the Alboran Sea.
-The trend in the entire analysed period is about 0.0049 psu/year in the western basin.
-This is below the rate of the basin-wide trend which is larger due to the trend in the eastern basin (0.0061 psu/yr).
-Differences among different products, especially the objectively-analysed observations and GREP, for the trend is larger in the western basin.
-They are more confined around the mean in the eastern basin which may explain also the lower spread in this area as discussed below in Fig. (3b).
+The trend in the entire analysed period is about $0.0049 \text{ psu yr}^{-1}$ in the western basin.
+This is below the rate of the basin-wide trend, which is larger due to the trend in the eastern basin $(0.0061 \text{ psu yr}^{-1})$ .
+Differences among different products, especially the objectively analysed observations and GREP, for the trend is larger in the western basin.
+They are more confined around the mean in the eastern basin, which may also explain the lower spread in this area as discussed below in Fig. 3b.

 For 2020, CORA and ARMOR3D products are available, and both continue to sustain the positive trend even though it is less evident in the western basin.
-MEDREA24 (and its interim extension) shows an increasing mean salinity until the end of 2021.
+Along with its interim extension, MEDREA24 shows an increasing mean salinity until the end of 2021.
 All products present larger values after 2016 and a maximum in 2018.

 The spatial mean, computed between 1993-2014 from all products in the first 300 m (Fig. 3a), shows a gradual increase in the upper ocean integrated salinity from west to east.
 Minimum salinity occurs close to river mouths, such as in the North Adriatic Sea due to the freshwater input from the Po River, and on the pathways of the outflow of the Dardanelles and Gibraltar straits.
-The Atlantic water, modified through its route, can be traced till the eastern basin from its low salinity.
-The spread deduced from all the products (Fig. 3b) implies that they agree more, meaning lower spread, in the Levantine and Ionian Seas and to a lesser degree between the Balearic and Sardinia / Corsica islands.
-The spread is larger especially in the northern Aegean and Adriatic Sea and southwestern coast between the Gulf of Gabes and Gibraltar Strait.
+The Atlantic Waters, modified through its route, can be traced till the eastern basin from its low salinity.
+The spread deduced from all the products (Fig. 3b) implies that they agree more, meaning lower spread, in the Levantine and Ionian Seas and to a lesser degree between the Balearic, Sardinia and Corsica islands.
+The spread is larger especially in the northern Aegean and Adriatic Sea and southwestern coast between the Gulf of Gabes and Strait of Gibraltar.
 This uncertainty or mismatch in the products is possibly due to the different volume fluxes through the rivers and straits.